 - Manage income from multiple income streams, including grants, donations, PayPal, JustGiving, Easy Fundraising, Virgin Money, etc.

 - Monitor and report on the financial health of the organisation and give an annual financial report at the AGM

 - Attend meetings (approximately 10 virtual meetings per year, except for the 1-2 instances per year where there are face-to-face meetings – covid permitting)

 - File returns with the Charity Commission and ensure the charity complies with accounting policies and regulations

 - Arrange for annual independent examination of the accounts prior to the AGM

 How to apply

-Applications must be made via John Chamberlayne, the BPA Chairman on firstname.lastname@example.org.
+Applications must be made via John Chamberlayne, the BPA Chairman on firstname.lastname@example.org and copy to email@example.com.
 Please provide your CV, along with a covering letter stating why you wish to work for the organisation, how your skills would add value to the board and any other relevant information.